Dapagliflozin and metformin (Oral)

-Uses For dapagliflozin and metformin
+Uses for dapagliflozin and metformin

-Dapagliflozin works in the kidney to prevent absorption of glucose (blood sugar).
+Dapagliflozin works in the kidneys to prevent absorption of glucose (blood sugar).
 This helps lower the blood sugar level.
 Metformin reduces the absorption of sugar from the stomach, reduces the release of stored sugar from the liver, and helps your body use sugar better.
 It does not help patients who have insulin-dependent or type 1 diabetes.
 Type 1 diabetic patients must use insulin injections.

-dapagliflozin and metformin is available only with your doctor's prescription.
+Dapagliflozin and metformin is available only with your doctor's prescription.

-Before Using dapagliflozin and metformin
+Before using dapagliflozin and metformin